Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 This one is not funny.
 A Finnish sauna that fails to deliver is not a mild inconvenience, it is a category error.
 You came here for something specific.
 The thermometer has opinions you did not ask for.
 Perkele said quietly, with dignity, into lukewarm air.

-At some point frustration stops being occasional and becomes a position.
-A worldview.
-Something you carry with you.
+At some point frustration stops being occasional and becomes a position, a worldview, something you carry with you.

 You might as well wear it.